mantidproject/mantid/docs/source/release/v6.8.0/mantidworkbench.rst

 - Fix bug that left a tab open with the old file name in the script editor when using 'Save Script as'
 - Catch unhandled exception when attempting to generate a plot script from an unsupported plot.
 - Fix bug that would open a duplicate tab if a file was already open.
 Now it will select the existing tab with the file.
-- Small bug fixes and usability improvements to the Sample Transmission Calculator.
+- Small bug fixes and usability improvements to the :ref:`sample_transmission_calculator`.
 Axes are now labelled and error feedback is improved.
 - Improved right-click behaviour in the table view (e.g. "Show Data") when right-clicking on a row/column header.
-- Fix bug in the Sample Logs Viewer that causes crash when the selected workspace is modified or deleted
+- Fix bug in the Sample Logs Viewer that causes crash when the selected workspace is modified or deleted.
-- Fix some minor usability bugs and improve the layout of the TOF Converter window.
+- Fix some minor usability bugs and improve the layout of the :ref:`tof_converter` window.
 It can now take an input value from any single valued workspace.
 It no longer requires a scattering angle to convert between momentum transfer and d-spacing.
 - An implicit conversion warning which sometimes appears when opening Sample logs has been fixed.